IEDMS/standard-bkt/readme.md

 # Getting and Compiling the Code

-Open version of of the code is available via International Educational Data Mining Society GitHub [repository](http://goo.gl/5DqpkW).
+Open version of the code is available via International Educational Data Mining Society GitHub [repository](http://goo.gl/5DqpkW).
 If you have git tool installed, use the following command to get the source code.

 ```sh
 git clone https://github.com/IEDMS/standard-bkt